-In addition paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year.
+In addition, paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year.
 The changed standards are:

-- IFRS 16 Leases, issued in January 2019.
-The compulsory adoption of this standard has been deferred to the 2024/25 Code; - Classification of Liabilities as Current or Non-current (Amendments to IAS 1) issued in January 2020.
-The amendments: - specify that an entity's right to defer settlement must exist at the end of the reporting period - clarify that classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement - clarify how lending conditions affect classification, and - clarify requirements for classifying liabilities an entity will or may settle by issuing its own equity instruments. - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) issued in September 2022.
-The amendments to IFRS 16 add subsequent measurement requirements for sale and leaseback transactions. - Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022.
+- Classification of Liabilities as Current or Non-current (Amendments to IAS 1) issued in January 2020.
+The amendments: - specify that an entity's right to defer settlement must exist at the end of the reporting period - clarify that classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement - clarify how lending conditions affect classification, and - clarify requirements for classifying liabilities an entity will or may settle by issuing its own equity instruments. - Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022.
 The amendments improved the information an entity provides when its right to defer settlement of a liability for at least 12 months is subject to compliance with covenants. - International Tax Reform: Pillar Two Model Rules (Amendments to IAS 12) issued in May 2023.
 Pillar Two applies to multinational groups with a minimum level of turnover.
 The amendments introduced: - a temporary exception to the requirements to recognise and disclose information about deferred tax assets and liabilities related to Pillar Two income taxes, and - targeted disclosure requirements for affected entities - Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) issued in May 2023.
 The amendments require an entity to provide additional disclosures about its supplier finance arrangements.
 The IASB developed the new requirements to provide users of financial statements with information to enable them to: - assess how supplier finance arrangements affect an entity's liabilities and cash flows, and - understand the effect of supplier finance arrangements on an entity's exposure to liquidity risk and how the entity might be affected if the arrangements were no longer available to it.